openzipkin/zipkin-reporter-java/README.md

 `queuedMaxBytes` |  Maximum backlog of span bytes reported vs sent.
 Corresponds to `ReporterMetrics.updateQueuedBytes`.
 Default 1% of heap
 `messageMaxBytes` | Maximum bytes sendable per message including overhead.
 Default `Sender.messageMaxBytes` `messageTimeout` |  Maximum time to wait for messageMaxBytes to accumulate before sending.
+Default 1 second `closeTimeout` |  Maximum time to block for in-flight spans to send on close.
 Default 1 second

 #### Dealing with span backlog
 When `messageTimeout` is non-zero, a single thread is responsible for